noteed/exploring/README.md

 Cinematic
 ```

 The first resouce in each bank starts at offset 0.
-There are an "empty"
+There are "empty" resources
-resource (its size is zero), and a non-empty one at offset 0 in bank 1.
+(with a size of zero), and a non-empty one at offset 0 in bank 1.

 There a multiple resources whose size are zero; three of them have the same
 bank ID and offset: 8 and 115980.